 Emergency Dental Services

-Dental emergencies are a fact of life.
-Even if you are oral-health conscious, you can chip or break a tooth as a result of an injury.
-When this happens, your first priority would be to get help as quickly as possible.
+Unfortunately, dental emergencies are a fact of life.
+Even if you are oral-health conscious, you can still chip or break a tooth as a result of an injury or experience an unexpected toothache.
+When dental emergencies like these happen, your priority should be to get help as quickly as possible.

-We treat all problems as soon as possible, but there are some situations where you may not need to drop everything to run to our office.
-When you call us, a knowledgeable member of our team will evaluate your needs to determine the severity of your emergency and how quickly you should be seen.
+At Trung T. Pham, D.M.D., we treat all dental problems as soon as possible, but there are some situations where you may not need to drop everything to run to our dental office.
+When you call us, a knowledgeable member of our treatment team will evaluate your needs to determine the severity of your dental emergency in San Jose and how quickly we need to see you.